 Frequently Asked Questions

 Why are you starting with grades 9-12?
-When will the lower grades be available?
+What do you recommend for the lower grades?

 It’s a future goal for us to add grades K – 8.
 But, we are initially targeting grades 9 – 12, because in our opinion, homeschooling parents and students usually need the most help at the high school level.
 This is when struggling parents need the most help (and let’s face it: this generally comes down to struggling mothers, who often, but not always, bear the brunt of the daily grind of homeschooling).
 Several factors work together to make life more challenging as the student approaches the high school grades: